 Q: How was the book's title chosen, and what does it signify for you?

-Q: What do you hope people take away from the book?
+Q: What do you hope readers take away from your story?

 Q: What are you working on now?